 Here are some recommendations:

-Connecting with family or friend IN PERSON
+- Connecting with family or friend (socially distanced or on a video chat)

 I get it, your day is LONG and you have minimal time.
 If you can fit in a lengthy workout today than great!
 If not, don’t fret because I’m going to give you some examples of ways to get your endorphins flowing that can be done in a jiffy!